What Is an Employee Work Schedule?

-There are also modified shift schedules, in which companies do not run 24/7, but instead open early and close late.
+There are also modified shift schedules, in which companies do not run 24/7 but instead open early and close late.
 Employees take shifts throughout the day to cover these hours.
 For example, someone might have a shift from 7 a.m. to 4 p.m., while another person might have a shift from 1 p.m. to 10 p.m.

 Flexible Work Schedule

 Other work schedules are flexible.
-For example, a company might allow employees to come in any time they want, as long as they complete 8 hours of work every day.
+For example, a company might allow employees to come in anytime they want as long as they complete eight hours of work every day.

 Other companies have slightly stricter, but still flexible, schedules.
-For example, an organization might let employees arrive any time between 9 a.m. and 11 a.m., and leave any time between 5 p.m. and 7 p.m.
-They might also be allowed to take a day off during the workweek, as long as they come in on a weekend day.
+For example, an organization might let employees arrive anytime between 9 a.m. and 11 a.m. and leave any time between 5 p.m. and 7 p.m.
+They might also be allowed to take a day off during the workweek as long as they come in on a weekend day.

 Part-Time and Full-Time Schedules

 A standard definition of a full-time employee is someone who works a 40-hour week, but there is no official, legal guideline.
-Similarly, there is no legal guideline for the number of hours worked by part-time employees in a week – it's simply defined as someone who works fewer hours per week than a full-time employee at the same company.
+Similarly, there is no legal guideline for the number of hours worked by part-time employees in a week.
+It's simply defined as someone who works fewer hours per week than a full-time employee at the same company.

 Often, they do not have to clock in or clock out.
 While this can also be the case for part-time employees, a part-time employee’s schedule often varies greatly based on seasonality, the business of the company, and other factors.

-Another common difference is that full-time employees are more likely to receive benefits such as health insurance, paid vacation time, and sick time.
+Another common difference is that full-time employees are more likely to receive benefits, such as health insurance, paid vacation time, and sick time.
 These are often not given to part-time employees.